EricPascolo/CHECK/README.md

 If you add *--ssh*, the submission of remote command is via ssh following the same rules above, in this case the singleton flag is implicit.

+It is also possible to launch a job without a set of target nodes and this can be done by entering a **\<job object>** in the nodes list:

+    check --check linpack@x86 --master --hpc x86#gpu:node2,'<"nnodes"=4;"queue"="system";"ncpus"=10>',node3

+In this case the basic parameters of the *x86* architecture with the *gpu* setting will be overwritten and a job will be launched without defining the nodes list.
+In a **\<job object>** all the parameters defined in the architecture can be overridden, only *hostlist* will be ignored.

 The *--configuration* flag takes a configuration file as input, this file must be written in json format and is an easy way to avoid writing long **CHECK** command lines:

     check --configuration myconffile.json